tobydriscoll/udmath351/notes/second_linear/homogeneous.md

 # Homogeneous solutions

 The linear second-order problem $\opA[x]=f$ has a nice structure, but only a few such problems are straightforward to solve.
-We will now, and for the rest of the chapter, limit ourselves to the {term}`constant-coefficient` problem
+We will now, and for the rest of the chapter, limit ourselves to the **constant-coefficient** problem

 ```{math}
 :label: secondlin-linear-cc